 Those of you who know me see that I was shaped by those times, tending toward gardens and doing my best to live lighter, greener if you will.
-I guess I still have a way to go, my living leans large on the plant and resources but we all can do what we can.
+I guess I still have a way to go, my living leans largely on the plant and resources but we all can do what we can.

-The Old Farmers Almanac had a nice overview along with activities to do at this web site:
+The Old Farmers Almanac had a nice overview along with activities to do at this website: